Spending Time With a Person Who Has Died

 Spending some time with a person when they have died is traditional for many peoples of the world.
 This pattern changed during the last century for some groups of people though, and they began to feel uneasy about being with the body of someone close.

-If this is the first time you, or members of your family, have been around someone who has died, you might feel anxious about what it will be like, or what you should do.
-Many people have only seen a dead body on TV or at the movies, and are worried or unsure about what the appearance of the person who has died will be like.
+If this is the first time you or your family members have been around someone who has died, you might feel anxious about what it will be like, or what you should do.
+Many people have only seen a dead body on TV or in movies, and are worried or unsure about what the appearance of the person who has died will be like.

 Helping you accept what has happened